Wednesday, December 30, 2020

 stroked to obsess.

-i can hear the labor,
+i can almot hear the labor

 vaporing off the canvas,

-a chain song that could
+a jagged song that could

 overwhelm my lobe.

-it wavers, this scene.
+this scene, it wavers,

-perturbed by pigment,
+perturbed by pigment

 ================